KSP-KOS/KOS/doc/source/addons/AGX.rst

 - ``AG15 off.`` Deactivate action group 13.
 - ``print AG15.`` Prints True or False based on action group 15's state.
 - And however else you used AG1 can be used for AG15.
 - Note: When you issue the ``AG15 on.`` command, all actions in action group 15 are trigged in the activate direction regardless of the current state of the action group.
 How an action handles being activated when already activated will depend on how the original creator of the action set things up.

+Caution:

+    ON AG15 {
+    print"AG15 triggered!".
+    preserve.
+    }

+will behave unexpected if a action triggered by action group 15 has an animation.
+Because AGX montiors group state per action, the above code will most likely trigger three times (assuming AG15 has a Solar Panel Toggle Action in it):
+  1. AG15 is triggered by the player somehow.
+(AG15 Off -> On)
+  2. Panel starts deploying, but AGX sees the action as off while the animation plays and turns the action back off.
+(AG15 On -> Off)
+  3. Animation finishes playing, AGX now sees the action as on and turns the action on (AG15 Off -> On) If you need to do this, you have to add a delay that is long then the animation time as so:
+``Add code snippet``

 **Basic Quick Start:**
 ![](http://members.shaw.ca/diazo/AGExtQuickStart1.jpg)